 Why do the drops fall?

-The drops of colour are made of water; therefore they are denser than the oil which means that they will fall due to gravity.
+The drops of colour are made of water; therefore they are denser than the oil which means that they will fall through the oil.
 They fall slowly because oil repels water and provides a hydrophobic barrier hindering the descent.
 Eventually gravity wins and the drops fall through.
 However the colouring is ever so slightly more dense than the water, that’s why they fall to the bottom of the glass.

 Why do the drops seem to explode into the water?

-The colouring is water based and is repelled by the oil, thereby maintaining globules in the oil and not mixing with it.
+The colouring is water based and is repelled by the oil, thereby maintaining globules of colours in the oil that won’t mix with it.
 When the colouring eventually hits the water below, it immediately mixes with it, and diffusion occurs.
-Eventually diffusion of the colour molecules leads to them being spread evenly in the water and you’ll have brown-ish coloured water.
+Eventually diffusion of the colour molecules leads to them being spread evenly in the water.
+If you used lots of different colours, you’ll eventually have a brown-ish coloured water.